 Detecting Maps with Markov Chains

-This is my favorite technical innovation in quicktype (I wrote a whole blog post about it).
+My favorite innovation (I wrote a blog post about it).
 Consider this Bitcoin blockchain data:

 {